mikejonestechno/techtest/readme.md

 Go to Pipelines > Environments.

-Create a new environment named 'TechTest-test' (this will be the test environment rather than -prod environment) and select the Kubernetes resource.
+Create a new environment named 'TechTest-test' (this will be the -test environment rather than -prod environment) and select the Kubernetes resource.

 Select your 'aksTechTest' resource created above and create a new namespace called 'test'.
 Click 'Validate and create'.

-This creates an Azure DevOps environment, adds the Kubernetes namespace that can be isolated from the production nodes in future, and creates a project level service connection to the Kubernetes namespace.
+This creates an Azure DevOps environment, adds the Kubernetes namespace, and creates a project level service connection to the Kubernetes namespace.

 Go to project settings `https://dev.azure.com/<myaccount>/<myproject>/_settings/`.

 Select 'Service connections' under the 'Pipelines' heading.

 The Kubernetes service connection to the namespace is displayed.
-Edit this service connection and change the service connection name to `AKSTechTest-test`.
+Edit this service connection and change the service connection name to `AKSTechTest-test` so that it matches the name in the azure-pipelines.yml.

-> Note: The service connection names in the azure-pipelines.yml need to match the service connection names for your project.
+> Note: The service connection names in the azure-pipelines.yml must match the service connection names for your project.

-Create a new service connection, selecting the 'Docker Registry' type and click 'Next'.
+Create a new service connection for Docker, selecting the 'Docker Registry' type and click 'Next'.

 Set the Registry Type = 'Azure Container Registry' and select your 'acrTechTest' resource created above.